mfong4151/Maxwell-Fong-Mastermind/README.md

 Request Parameters:

     num: (Required) Integer.
 Specifies the number of elements in the secret code.
     numGuesses: (Required) Integer.
 Defines the maximum number of guesses allowed in the game.
     playerIds: (Optional) Array of Integers.
 Contains the IDs of players participating in the game.
 If omitted, then the game is only played by a single player.
+This is optional as a means to give users the option of initializing a multiplayer game, although in the provided UI this feature is not implemented.
     endsAt: (Optional) String.
 A timestamp indicating when the game ends.
 If not provided, the game has no time limit.

 Example Request: